kaange12/demo/README.md

 # demo
-These codes are for personal practices only.
+These codes are for practices purpose only.